 A learning ecosystem is everything that touches the performance of the people you work with every day.

-This was one of the key learning points that our featured guest, JD Dillon drove home on our webinar: When the LMS Just Isn’t Enough – Building an Ecosystem for Today’s Knowledge Worker.
-The webinar slides and recording are now available on-demand, so I encourage you to take a look at them and share your thoughts with us.
+This was one of the key learning points that our featured guest, JD Dillon drove home on our webinar: Building a Learning Ecosystem for Today’s Employee.

 Here are five of JD’s biggest take-home messages from the webinar: